 -

-Craftsmanship: Handmade using the ancient “lost wax” casting method, ensuring fine detailing.
+Craftsmanship: It is made by hand with the use of the ancient "lost wax” method of casting ensuring fine detailing.

 3. Contemporary Art